sdman135/Twitter-Sentiment-Analysis-and-Botometer/README.md

   - First had to sign up for a Twitter Api

-  - Hid it in a custom .py file so I don't get billed from joyriders...
+  - Hid it in a custom .py file so my credentials wouldn't be revoked or get billed from joyriders...

 * The Data